dreadl0ck/ja3/README.md

 For this to work, the package needed to be slightly modified to store the values for extensions in the order they are encountered.
 It was forked to **github.com/dreadl0ck/tlsx**.

-This implementation uses the golang 1.10 **strings.Builder** type for faster string concatenation, and gopacket for packet decoding.
+This implementation uses gopacket for packet decoding.
+Assembly of the ja3 bare was previously implemented with the golang 1.10 **strings.Builder** type, however using byte slices for this turned out to be faster and causes less allocations.

 ## Package Usage